git-commit-tmwilliams/targetGameJS/README.md

-# ShootingRangeGame
+# targetGameJS
-The final project for our Computer Graphics
+This is a final project from Computer Graphics